-After the consummation of our April 2013 public offering, the Apollo Funds no longer controlled a majority of our voting common stock.
-As a result, following our April 2013 public offering, we no longer qualified as a "controlled company" within the meaning of the NYSE corporate governance standards.
-The NYSE rules require that we appoint a majority of independent directors to the Board of Directors by April 24, 2014, which is one year after the date we no longer qualified as a "controlled company."
-The NYSE rules also require that we appoint at least a majority of independent members to each of the compensation and nominating and governance committees by July 23, 2013, which is 90 days after the date we no longer qualified as a "controlled company," and compensation and nominating and governance committees composed entirely of independent directors by April 24, 2014.
+After the consummation of this offering, the Apollo Funds will no longer control a majority of our voting common stock.
+As a result, we will no longer qualify as a "controlled company" within the meaning of the NYSE corporate governance standards.
+The NYSE rules require that we appoint a majority of independent directors to the Board of Directors within one year of the date we no longer qualify as a "controlled company."
+The NYSE rules also require that we appoint at least one independent member to each of the compensation and nominating and governance committees prior to the date we no longer qualify as a "controlled company," at least a majority of independent members within 90 days of such date and compensation and nominating and governance committees composed entirely of independent directors within one year of such date.
 During these transition periods, we may elect not to comply with certain NYSE corporate governance requirements, including:

-the requirement that a majority of the Board of Directors consists of independent directors;

-- the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+- the requirement that a majority of the Board of Directors consists of independent directors; - the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.

 Accordingly, during these transition periods, stockholders will not have the same protections afforded to stockholders of companies that are subject to such corporate governance requirements.
-In addition, although we are no longer a controlled company within the meaning of the NYSE rules, Apollo continues and, following this offering, will continue, to be able to significantly influence or effectively control our decisions.
+In addition, although we will no longer be a controlled company within the meaning of the NYSE rules following the consummation of this offering, Apollo will continue to be able to significantly influence or effectively control our decisions.
 See "Certain Relationships and Related Party Transactions-Stockholders Agreement," "Management-Apollo Approval of Certain Matters" and "Description of Capital Stock-Composition of Board of Directors; Election and Removal of Directors."